-In 2014/15, out of the 70 contracts awarded to Inuit firms, 77% of them were for Minor Construction and Maintenance and Service Contracts.
+In 2014/15, out of the 70 contracts awarded to Inuit firms, 81% of them were for Minor Construction and Maintenance and Service Contracts.
 Nunavut Businesses won 11 of 357 contracts (3%).

 Service Contracts represent a majority of the contracts in this category.
-This has been consistant over the past three years of this report.
+This has been consistent over the past four years of this report.